stephaneVercouillieBMID/slate/source/index.html.md

 search: true
 ---
 # Who should read this document
-This document is intended to be read by Service Provider developers who are in charge of developing and integrating the itsme services.
+This document is intended to be read by Service Provider developers who are in charge of developing and integrating the itsme(r) services.
 In this document, we speak directly to the developers, using 'you' to designate them.

 # The itsme® services in a few words